 4. SCHOOL EDUCATION PROJECTS

 Since 2013, Klöckner & Co has supported the German National Scholarship awarded by Roland Berger Foundation.
 This program promotes gifted children with a strong will to learn who come from socially disadvantaged families, with the aim of guaranteeing them the best possible education opportunities and enabling them to complete upper secondary education and/or go on to university.
 In this way, we significantly contribute to removing barriers to equal opportunities among people of different social backgrounds.
 A partner school in Marxloh is also a beneficiary of Teach First Deutschland gemeinnützige GmbH’s “Fellow” project, through which college graduates provide support to disadvantaged school students in their regular lessons.
-In the reporting year, we expanded our involvement with the “Tausche Bildung für Wohnen e.V.” program, in which six teaching mentors support elementary-school children during lessons, study time and their after-school programs, and also give other neighborhood children a helping hand with their challenging lives outside of their school activities.
+2019, we expanded our involvement with the “Tausche Bildung für Wohnen e.V.” program, in which six teaching mentors support elementary-school children during lessons, study time and their after-school programs, and also give other neighborhood children a helping hand with their challenging lives outside of their school activities.

 5. MUSIC AND CREATIVE DEVELOPMENT